Epicrex/NieR-Automata-Dialogue/README.md

 - 2B: YoRHa Number 2 Type-B (B = Battler)
 - 9S: YoRHa Number 9 Type-S (S = Scanner)
 - A2: YoRHa Number 2 Type-A (A = Attacker)

+# Quotes
+- "Do you think games are silly little things?" ~ ending E
+- "I taught the children what fear is.
+I felt they had to know so they wouldn't heedlessly run into danger.
+But... instead..." ~ A2
+- "I seek to learn and adopt all facets of humanity!
+Some desire love!
+Others family!
+Only then did I realize the truth...the core of humanity... is conflict.
+They fight.
+Steal.
+Kill.
+This is humanity in its purest form!" ~ one of the twins
+- "We've destroyed machines beyond counting.
+Perhaps someone sees that as a sin." ~ 2B
+- "There's an important lesson here: The more of a fool people take you for, the more you'll learn of their true nature." ~ Weird Machine
+- "What is it that separates machines from androids like us?
+The machines have grown emotions. ...Consciousness.
+The final screams they summoned on the edge of their death...
+They still echo within me." ~ 2B
+- "A future is not given to you.
+It is something you must take for yourself." ~ Pod 042
+- "The time I was able to spend with you.
+It was like memories of pure light.
+Thank you...
+Nine... s" ~ 2B
+- "My brother was everything to me...
+My life was contained in our moments..." ~ Eve
+- "It always ends like this." ~ 2B
+- "I‘m not quite sure what it means to mourn, or even if we have a soul to concern ourselves with.
+But I hope you’re at rest 2B.
+Sweet dreams.
+I’ll be with you before long." ~ 9S
+- "I never quite realized ... how beautiful this world is." ~ A2
+- “Why do I long for humans like this?!
+Why do I desire the touch of something that no longer exists?” ~ 9S
+- "Do not feel bad about it.
+We are alive, after all.
+And being alive is pretty much a constant stream of embarrassment." ~ Pod 153
+- "Everything that lives is designed to end.
+They are perpetually trapped in a never-ending spiral of life and death.
+However, life is all about the struggle within this cycle.
+That is what 'we' believe." ~ ending from Pod 153